2017 was a great year for cryptocurrencies as their market capitalization grew from about $18 billion in January 2017 to $800 billion in January 2018.

 Table of Contents

-- Being the oldest cryptocurrency, it has the biggest community of developers and investors backing it for further growth.
+- One of the reasons why BTC is among the top 10 cryptocurrencies is that the oldest one, it has the biggest community of developers and investors backing it for further growth.

 - Bitcoin is being adopted in the mainstream economy.
 Bloomberg, Microsoft, Overstock.com, Expedia.com and many others have started accepting payments in BTC.